 This witch hat floor lamp is made in the style of the famous Panama lamps designed by the Dutch Wim Rietveld in the 1950s.
 They were produced by Gispen, also from The Netherlands, and not by ANVIA.
 This floor lamp is often attributed to ANVIA, but it is not.
-ANVIA produced similar floor lamps, but they were of a much better quality.
+ANVIA produced similar floor lamps as this one, but they were made of a better quality.
 For instance, the top rod of this lamp can only go up and down.
 You can’t adjust it otherwise.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.